When do classes start and end?

 Can students take placement tests to bypass courses?

-The only department that allows High School Scholars to take placement exams to bypass pre-requisites is the Modern Languages department.
+The only departments that allow High School Scholars to take placement exams to bypass pre-requisites are the Modern Language department and Mathematics department.
 Otherwise, High School Scholars are not permitted to take placement tests or bypass pre-requisites that they may have already completed outside of Drexel.

 For foreign language courses, High School Scholars may take foreign language placement tests.
 Visit the following website for more information on the foreign language placement test.